 I've often wondered how can I make Valentine's special at home.

-- Plaster their Car in Love Post-It Notes: If you’ve got a mountain of post-it notes, then you’re good to go.
+- Plaster their Car in Lovey Dovey Post-It Notes: If you’ve got a mountain of post-it notes, then you’re good to go.
 Just write one reason, per note, of why you love them (or one thing you like about them).
-Then, plaster the notes onto their car.
+Plaster the notes onto their car or their bathroom mirror.

-- Create a Mason Jar of Memories: Go back through scrapbooks, albums, your photos on your smartphone, etc. and write little snippets of memories that have meant something to do you on small pieces of paper.
-Fold them up, stick them in a mason jar, and present your love with a jar full of moments you’ve shared.
+- Create a Mason Jar of Memories: Go back through scrapbooks, albums, your photos on your smartphone, etc. and write little snippets of memories that have meant something to you on small pieces of paper.
+Fold them up, stick them in a mason jar, and present your love with a jar full of moments you’ve shared together.

 - Create a “Kiss the Ground You Walk On” Night: Use these free printables from The Dating Divas to set up a romantic path your loved one will see as soon as they get home!

-- Surprise Your Loved One with a Clean House: Paul and I have each surprised one another at different times with a completely clean house (typically we clean together every other week for a few hours after work).
+- Surprise Your Loved One with a Clean House: Paul and I have each surprised one another at different times with a completely clean house (typically we clean together every other week after work).
 Coming home to a clean, organized home is a great feeling.
-Add in some candlelight, and you’ve got the makings of a beautiful evening.
+Light some candles for when they get home, and you’ve got the makings of a beautiful evening.

 - Leave a Lipstick Message on the Mirror: Grab some lipstick or lip gloss and leave a heart, kiss, or message for your beau.

-- Add Love Notes to their Lunches: You could print out free Valentine’s Day lunchbox jokes, or write your own love note.
+- Pack their Lunch and Add a Love Note: You could print out free Valentine’s Day lunchbox jokes, or write your own love note.
 Tuck a love note inside of a lunch you pack for them.